MoonHighway/javascript-jungle-guide/README.md

 npm start
 ```

+**If this doesn't work, or you get an error when installing**

+1. Still try running npm start.
+2. OR: run npx @moonhighway/timesplitter

 This will run Timesplitter on `localhost:4224` in the browser.
 When you click the **Start** link in the lower right hand corner of the screen, you'll see the Table of Contents.
 This gives you the following:

 - Course Overview Link